-An analysis of elite runners performances concluded to significant decrease in seasonal best times due to the new footwear technology.
+An analysis of elite runners’ performances concluded a significant decrease in seasonal best times due to the new footwear technology.
 Their benefits are yet smaller than previously found.

 Nike shoes less beneficial to elite runners than casual runners

-Nike shoes revolutionized the world of running since 2017.
-With their new footwear technology, long distance runners kept going faster.
+Nike shoes revolutionized the world of running in 2017.
+With their new footwear technology, long-distance runners kept going faster.
 Although providing real benefits, a new research study led by the World Athletics suggests they are yet smaller for elite runners than previously thought.

-And the new statistical analysis of official competition results between 2012 and 2019 of elite athletes reinforce the sensations that the Advanced Footwear Technology does improve performances.
+And the new statistical analysis of elite athlete results in official competitions between 2012 and 2019 reinforces the sensation that Advanced Footwear Technology does improve performances.
 The results show a significant decrease in seasonal best times in 10-kilometer races, half-marathons, and marathons among the top 20 and top 100 female and male runners.
 Researchers link these results to the effects of the new AFT.

 It is indeed a significant benefit.
 However, it is smaller than previously reported.